jlmelville/uwot/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Resolved usages of dependencies that resulted in UBSAN errors.
+* Changed a default argument which caused an example error in a downstream dependency.

 ## Test environments